 An executive director is a senior officer responsible to a head of division for the operation and management of a substantial or specialised department or function.

-A senior academic responsible for a University-wide strategy or function reporting to the Provost or a Deputy Vice-Chancellor.
+A senior academic responsible for a University-wide strategy or function reporting to the Vice-Chancellor and President, to the Provost or to a Deputy Vice-Chancellor.

 Director, department / independent section